thiago4go/dapr-workshop/docs/challenge-2/python.md

         headers=headers
 ```

 This method will not invoke the `cook` method on the _pizza-kitchen_ application directly.
-The Dapr sidecar of the _pizza-store_ application makes a call to the Dapr sidecar of the _pizza-kitchen_ application.
+The Dapr sidecar of the _pizza-storefront_ application makes a call to the Dapr sidecar of the _pizza-kitchen_ application.
 The responsiblity of making the service invocation call is then passed to the sidecar, as the picture below illustrates:

 ![service-invocation](/imgs/service-invocation.png)